jugisahunk/python-jira-cli/README.md

 4) Run ```pip install -r requirements.txt```

 # Using ```query.py```
-The query script takes a single, positional argument called ```query``` and runs it against your cloud instance of Jira using the latest version of the api
+The query script takes a single, positional argument called ```query``` and runs it against your cloud instance of Jira using the latest version of the api.
+Currently it will only print out the response status code and the JSON payload.